Eudald1601/ARQSOFT/README.md

 3.a Player makes a mistake while is playing the turn
    - System notifies player
    - System request player turn again
    - Go to step 2

+4.a There is no winner
+   - System notifies stop by the suiteable reason
+   - Go to step 5 of basic flow